jonathanhogg/flitter/docs/windows.md

 to the end.
 If set to `false` (the default), time-stamps outside of the video range will be clamped to the first or last frames of the video.

+`back_and_forth=` [ `true` | `false` ]
+: If `loop=true` and `back_and_forth=true` then timestamps beyond the end of the video will work backwards through the video to the start and then forwards again.
+This is useful for textural videos to avoid a discontinuity but may cause performance problems depending on the video encoding (see note below).

+`trim=` *START*`;`*END*
+: Specifies an amount of time in seconds to trim off the beginning and end of the video.
+This affects how `position` is mapped to the source video and the operation of `loop`.

 `interpolate=` [ `true` | `false` ]
 : Specifies whether to mix two successive frames if `position` references a value between the frame time-stamps.
-This can be useful for generating slow-motion output if the video does not contain too much fast movement.
+This can be useful for generating slow-motion output if the video does not contain much movement.
 The default is `false`.

 `aspect=` [ `:fit` | `:fill` ]
 : If the source video is a different aspect ratio to that of the node `size`,